2023 Peak Bloom

 It's located just east of the Jefferson Memorial.
 This area of the Tidal Basin used to be a swimming beach, but it looks much less inviting for a dip now.
 You can get to it easily from either the Jefferson Memorial or from the other direction from Ohio Drive SW.

-This first shot is taken from the end of the bridge on Ohio Drive SW looking southwest towards the Jefferson Memorial (you can see the top of the dome in the background).
+This first shot is taken from the end of the bridge on Ohio Drive SW looking southwest toward the Jefferson Memorial (you can see the top of the dome in the background).
 The walkway splits into three, with one path to the left going alongside the road and another path to the right heading towards the water of the Tidal Basin.

 The indicator tree is between the two paths to the right.
-It’s the first old-looking tree you come across and is standing right next to a large holly tree.
-It’s not the most majestic of the old trees, and it’s had some amputations over the years.
-But for whatever reason, we can count on this particular tree to provide advance warning.
+It's the first old-looking tree you come across and is standing right next to a large holly tree.

 If you'd like to help support the care and upkeep of the cherry trees around the Tidal Basin, the Trust for The National Mall has launched an Endow a Cherry Tree Campaign.
 Donations go to the official Cherry Tree Endowment, which will give the National Park Service additional resources to fund the care, maintenance, and possible replacement of the cherry trees.
 You can find more information here.